 By educating the masses and making them aware, we can bring out a caring society to make this world a more pleasant spot for every living animal.
 An existence where creatures are respected.

-There have been various organizations that work tirelessly towards the safety and security of animals and here is a list of such organizations:
+There have been various organizations that work tirelessly toward the safety and security of animals and here is a list of such organizations:

 - Amina Abaza, who heads the Society for the Protection of Animal Rights in Egypt (SPARE), has utilized World Animal Day to effectively campaign for the expansion of a statement about creature government assistance in the new Egyptian Constitution and, all the more as of late, presented a Model Animal Welfare Act to the Egyptian Parliament.